creationix/do/README.markdown

 ### Do.map(array, fn) {...}

 Takes an array and does an array map over it using the async callback `fn`.
-The signature of `fn` is `function fn(item, callback, errback)`
+The signature of `fn` is `function fn(item, callback, errback)` or any regular continuable.

 **Example:**

+    // Direct callback filter
     var files = ['users.json', 'pages.json', 'products.json'];
     function load_file(filename, callback, errback) {
       fs.read(filename)(function (data) {